Skip to content

 print(document)

-collection and printing them to the console.
+This example retrieves all documents from the mycollection collection and prints them to the console.

 Filtering Documents